Local Food Dinner

 Getting to the Local Food Dinner

-Map of Dickinson Campus – Holland Union Building is #16.
+Map of Dickinson Campus – The Stern Center is #5.

 About the Local Food Dinner

 March 31st, 2018 Danielle Vogel started her professional career far from the grocery aisle.
 After receiving her law degree, Vogel spent ten years working for the federal government.
 Danielle rounded out her political career in the office of Senator Joseph Lieberman, serving as environmental counsel where she spent two and a half years drafting the American Power Act.
 Unfortunately the bill died, and with it Danielle’s desire to remain on Capitol Hill.
 So, she made a change…and took up the family business.
 A fourth generation grocer, Danielle owns and operates two locations of Glen’s Garden Market, an all-local grocery, deli and craft beer bar that exists specifically to make climate change progress through responsible sourcing practices, resource-conscious equipment, power and packaging decisions, and the realization of a no-food-waste mandate.
 Glen’s Garden Market empowers shoppers to make incremental progress at a time when large-scale legislative change seems unlikely.